chriskrycho/v5.chriskrycho.com/site/journal/Making Illegal States Unrepresentable in TS.md

 }
 ```

 Once you have these, things that take a `string` will not accept `Name` or `EmailContactInfo` or `PostalContactInfo`, and things that take a `Name` will not accept an `EmailContactInfo`, and so on.
 This works specifically because we used a `private` type; if it were public the types would be compatible because they have the same structure.
 If we *didn’t* do this, and just used strings, we could easily intermix these on accident.
-(For an alternative approach, see [<b>Appendix: Wrapper Types in TypeScript</b>](#appendix-wrapper-types-in-typescript) below.
+(For an alternative approach, see [<b>Appendix: “Tagged Unions” in TypeScript</b>](#appendix-tagged-unions-in-typescript) below.
 You can read Wlaschin’s writeup of how to do this in F^♯ [here][wlaschin-background].)

 [wlaschin-background]: https://fsharpforfunandprofit.com/posts/designing-with-types-single-case-dus/